izzyengelbert/express-starter/README.md

 # express-starter
-a boilerplate for express project using sequelize and postgres
+a project template for express project using sequelize and postgres